XuebingZhao/MaxDistanceColors/README_en.md

 <img src="example/color_patch_sRGB_in_DIN99d.png" width="500"/>
 </p>

->Note: When using Oklab or CIELab as a uniform color space, the boundaries of the RGB color gamut are generally non-convex, and this program uses Delaunay triangulation to accelerate the judgment of the inside and outside of the color gamut by default, which will lead to a large error, at this time, you can add `hull_type='concave'` in the parameter to obtain more accurate results.
+>Note: When using Oklab or CIELab as a uniform color space, the boundaries of the RGB color gamut are generally non-convex, and this project uses Delaunay triangulation to accelerate the judgment of the inside and outside of the color gamut by default, which will lead to a large error, at this time, you can add `hull_type='concave'` in the parameter to obtain more accurate results.
 <p align="center">
 <img src="example/color_patch_sRGB_in_Oklab.png" width="500"/>
 <img src="example/color_patch_sRGB_in_CIELab.png" width="500"/>